bianchi-ed/discord.js-bot-model/README.md

 };
 ```

 **Important**: Everytime you change or create a new command for your bot you should run the script **"deploy-commands.js"** to make sure your command will execute the most recent instruction.
-It is recommended to create a new script to deploy your commands globally.

 ## Events
 Similar to commands, you can create individual .js files to handle events, except that there are no category folders this time.
 The event files should be created on the "events" folder.
 [Read more about events in this topic from discord.js docs](https://old.discordjs.dev/#/docs/discord.js/main/typedef/Events)